Mecha-Weasel/wgasm/readme-v1-v2.txt

 Several scripts are provided strictly for diagnostic purposes, and to not perform any direct action on the game-servers themselves.
 These include:

-* list-running.sh          Displays running GNU 'screen' game-servers, etc.
+* list-running             Displays running GNU 'screen' game-servers, etc.
-* list-network.sh          Displays utilization of the network interface.
+* list-network             Displays utilization of the network interface.
-* list-ports.sh            Lists what ports are in use, on the computer.
+* list-ports               Lists what ports are in use, on the computer.
-* list-ports-game.sh       Lists what ports are in use, by all game-servers.
+* list-ports-game          Lists what ports are in use, by all game-servers.
-* list-ports-hlds.sh       Lists what ports are in use, by GoldSrc-engine games.
+* list-ports-hlds          Lists what ports are in use, by GoldSrc-engine games.
-* list-ports-source.sh     Lists what ports are in use by Source-engine games.
+* list-ports-source        Lists what ports are in use by Source-engine games.
-* game-types-list.sh       Lists what game-types are defined.
+* game-types-list          Lists what game-types are defined.
-* game-types-detail.sh     Displays details for a specific GameTypeID.
+* game-types-detail        Displays details for a specific GameTypeID.
-* game-stencils-list-sh    Lists what stencils are defined.
+* game-stencils-list       Lists what stencils are defined.
-* game-stencils-detail.sh  Displays details for a specific GameStencilID.
+* game-stencils-detail     Displays details for a specific GameStencilID.
 * game-server-list         Lists what game-servers are defined.
-* game-server-detail.sh    Displays details for a specific GameServerID.
+* game-server-detail       Displays details for a specific GameServerID.
-* game-stencils-package.sh Rebuilds stencil zip files based on source files.
+* game-stencils-package    Rebuilds stencil zip files based on source files.

 The scripts that actually perform functions for game-servers include:

-* game-server-install.sh   Installs a game-server, based on a GameServerID.
+* game-server-install      Installs a game-server, based on a GameServerID.
-* game-server-exclude.sh   Builds backup exclusions, based on a GameServerID.
+* game-server-exclude      Builds backup exclusions, based on a GameServerID.
-* game-server-backup.sh    Backs-up a game-server, based on a GameServerID.
+* game-server-backup       Backs-up a game-server, based on a GameServerID.
-* game-server-paint.sh     Paints a specific GameServerID with a GameStencilID.
+* game-server-paint        Paints a specific GameServerID with a GameStencilID.
-* game-server-run.sh       Runs a specific GameServerID interactively.
+* game-server-run          Runs a specific GameServerID interactively.
-* game-server-start.sh     Starts a GameServerID disconnected in background.
+* game-server-start        Starts a GameServerID disconnected in background.
-* game-server-stop.sh      Stops a GameServerID if it is already started.
+* game-server-stop         Stops a GameServerID if it is already started.
-* game-server-update.sh    Updates a GameServerID, restarting if needed.
+* game-server-update       Updates a GameServerID, restarting if needed.
-* game-server-check.sh     Gracefully apply any new updates for a GameServerID.
+* game-server-check        Gracefully apply any new updates for a GameServerID.
-* game-server-monitor.sh   Monitors a GameServerID, restarting if needed.
+* game-server-monitor      Monitors a GameServerID, restarting if needed.
-* game-server-command.sh   Sends a command to a GameServerID's console.
+* game-server-command      Sends a command to a GameServerID's console.

+There are a few additional scripts, that are used for suppor functions:

+* cron-wrapper             Used to wrap cron scripts with collision avoidance.
+* game-stencils-package    Re-packages stencils from the source sub-folders.

 +-----------------------------------------------------------------------------+
 | Now driven by data "tables":                                                |